What are the side effects of phlegm in the stomach?

 Loss of appetite is another common side effect of phlegm in the stomach, for similar reasons it causes vomiting.
 The feeling of fullness that mucus in the stomach can create often leads to a loss of appetite.
 Nausea caused by excess phlegm can also make a person not want to eat.
 Loss of appetite is a symptom of the common cold; therefore, if a cold is responsible for stomach phlegm, the already existing symptom may be exacerbated.

-See also What are the signs of an allergic reaction to soap?
+See also What are the signs of pectoralis muscle strain?

 Loss of appetite, usually caused by a common cold, can be made worse by phlegm in the stomach.